-This Practice Note considers how the taxation of estates is affected by the compromise of claims under I(PFD)A 1975.
+This Practice Note considers how the taxation of estates is affected by the compromise of claims under the Inheritance (Provision for Family and Dependants) Act 1975 (I(PFD)A 1975).
 It looks at common techniques for mitigating or avoiding taxation when compromising claims.

-This Practice Note considers how welfare benefits and tax credits may be affected by the compromise of claims under I(PFD)A 1975 and it looks at common techniques for mitigating or avoiding this.
+This Practice Note considers how welfare benefits and tax credits may be affected by the compromise of claims under the Inheritance (Provision for Family and Dependants) Act 1975 (I(PFD)A 1975) and it looks at common techniques for mitigating or avoiding this.

 This Practice Note sets out the requirements of a proprietary estoppel claim in the context of contentious trusts and estates.
 It goes on to consider remedies and procedural issues in bringing a claim.